dreamscached/vanitygen-colab/README.md

 > [!CAUTION]
 > Since 2022 Colab *will* ban your account permanently; appealing *is not* guaranteed to grant you an unban.
 > I'm leaving this repository archived if anybody ever needs that, for whatever reason.
+See [#4](https://github.com/dreamscached/vanitygen-colab/issues/4) for details.

 Simple Google Colab notebook to generate cryptocurrency wallet addresses using [VanityGenPLUS.](https://web.archive.org/web/20190427070703/github.com/exploitagency/vanitygen-plus)